spy-js/spy-js/README.md

-# spy-js update
+# spy-js availability

-The project now is a part of WebStorm IDE.
+The project now is a part of IntelliJ product line, spy-js is bundled with WebStorm and IndelliJ IDEA Ultimate Edition and available as a [free downloadable plugin](http://plugins.jetbrains.com/plugin/7417) for PhpStorm, RubyMine and PyCharm Professional Edition.

 # spy-js documentation